2026 Drought Declaration

-The last time conditions warranted a drought declaration was when Gov. Spencer J. Cox issued an executive order on April 21, 2022.
-At that time, nearly 100% of the state was in extreme drought.
+The last time conditions warranted a drought declaration was when Gov. Spencer J. Cox issued an executive order on April 24, 2025.
+At that time, 13 counties were experiencing severe drought or worse, and four additional counties had streamflow forecasts below half of normal.

-The drought declaration is a recommendation of the Utah Drought Response Committee, co-chaired by Kris Hamlet director of the Utah Division of Emergency Management and Joel Ferry, executive director of the Utah Department of Natural Resources.
+The executive order activates the state Emergency Operations Plan, directing the state Drought Response Committee to review hardships caused by drought and recommend actions.
+The Drought Response Committee is co-chaired by Kris Hamlet director of the Utah Division of Emergency Management and Joel Ferry, executive director of the Utah Department of Natural Resources.

 How are water conditions monitored?